 Conventional combined heat and power plants work with gas engines, which have a low efficiency of maximum 40%.
 Today’s fuel cell power plants achieve a somewhat higher efficiency of about 50-60% but can only use about 70% of the biogas used, because the gas must be supplied in excess to protect the fuel cells and the unused excess gas must be burnt.

-Reverion plants regenerate the used biogas and return it to the fuel cells.
-Through this cycle, 100% of the biogas used can be utilised and an efficiency of 80% can be achieved.
+Reverion can – for the first time – achieve 100% fuel utilization and thus reach an efficiency of 80%.
 A post combustion of the exhaust gas is therefore not necessary.
 An SCR catalytic converter for after-treatment of the exhaust gas, as required in combined heat and power plants, is also no longer necessary.

 How does gas generation (power-to-gas) work in a Reverion plant?

 As an alternative to electricity generation, the system can store incoming electrical energy (reversible operation).
 Carbon dioxide is humidified and fed into an SOEC.
 The mixture of carbon dioxide and water vapour is electrolytically converted into carbon monoxide and hydrogen in the SOEC.
-This gas mixture is partially converted to methane in a methanation reactor.
-The synthetic natural gas produced in this way is fed into the gas separation unit.
-The synthetic natural gas is removed from the system for storage, and the carbon dioxide is fed back into the electrolysis process.
+This gas mixture is converted to methane in a subsequent methanation reactor.

 How mature is fuel cell technology?